vamping111/terraform-provider-testmark/website/docs/d/eks_node_groups.html.markdown

 ---
 subcategory: "EKS (Elastic Kubernetes)"
 layout: "aws"
-page_title: "AWS: aws_eks_node_groups"
+page_title: "CROC Cloud: aws_eks_node_groups"
 description: |-
-  Provides a set of node groups for an EKS Cluster
+  Retrieves the EKS node groups names associated with a named EKS cluster.
 ---

 # Data Source: aws_eks_node_groups

-Retrieve the EKS Node Groups associated with a named EKS cluster.
-This will allow you to pass a list of Node Group names to other resources.
+Retrieves the EKS node groups names associated with a named EKS cluster.
+This will allow you to pass a list of node group names to other resources.

 ## Example Usage